SAP/luigi/CONTRIBUTING.md

 1. Fork the repository and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
+You can find more info on how to do that [here](docs/content-guidelines.md/#API-documentation).
+4. If you are adding documentation, follow the [content guidelines](docs/content-guidelines.md).
-4. Make sure the tests pass.
+5. Make sure the tests pass.
-5. Sign the Developer Certificate of Origin (DCO).
+6. Sign the Developer Certificate of Origin (DCO).

 ## Developer Certificate of Origin (DCO)
 Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).